How to Drive Your Startup with just 2 North Star Metrics

 So the real problem with KPIs is they are not actually aligning people in the company.
 That should be the real goal here.

-What if everybody in the company where it towards the same goal, just like rowers in a race.
+What if everybody in the company work towards the same goal, just like rowers in a race.
 Here are a few examples of companies that did that better.

 First of all, Facebook, not necessarily the best reputation these days, but they are very famous for having one metric that aligned the whole company.
 The number of user minutes or engagement that they generated.
 So how many users do they have times how many minutes do they stay on the platform, and then also how profitable is that.